nunores/LiNK.ME/README.md

 ![LiNK.ME short demonstration](./docs/lbawgif.gif)

 LiNK.ME is a social networking web application that blends features inspired by Twitter and Facebook, offering users a clean and interactive experience to connect, share, and engage with each other.
-Built with **Laravel** and **PostgreSQL** and containerzied using **Docker**, it operates on a **RESTful API** architecture, supporting full CRUD operations for posts and comments, user following, search, notifications, and more.
+Built with **Laravel** and **PostgreSQL** and containerized using **Docker**, it operates on a **RESTful API** architecture, supporting full CRUD operations for posts and comments, user following, search, notifications, and more.

 The project emphasized learning development methodologies, including managing user stories, gathering requirements, and designing wireframes.